Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Related Work

 \subsection{Goal-oriented Communication}

 To address the communication challenges posed by bandwidth-intensive vision data, the concept of goal-oriented communication has emerged as a promising solution \cite{zhou2022task}.
 Different from traditional bit-oriented communication, it focuses on transmitting only the semantic representation of information needed to accomplish a specific communication goal, rather than the raw sensory data itself \cite{9955525}.

 Recent studies have applied goal-oriented communication to vision tasks such as visual question answering \cite{sige}, metaverse reconstruction \cite{10577270}, and scene classification \cite{9796572}.
 However, these studies are designed for specific tasks and scenarios, therefore not directly applicable to robotic FDR.
 This motivates us to rethink what data to transmit and when to transmit it for the robotic FDR task.
 In this work, we innovatively define the 3D-SG as the semantic representation for goal-oriented communication in robot vision.
-Unlike most existing works on image-based GoC that define the semantic representation as the semantic features\cite{9953076} or 2D-SG \cite{sige}, our 3D-SG encodes object attributes and spatial relationships in 3D space in a compact symbolic structure.
-This extends image-plane layouts (e.g., above or right) based on 2D projections into spatially 3D representations (e.g., standing on or next to), which provides geometric abstraction necessary for robotic FDR.
-Nonetheless, extracting 3D-SG from dense, noisy, and partial point clouds in real-world settings presents new technical challenges.
+Unlike most existing works on image-based GoC that define the semantic representation as the semantic features\cite{9953076} or 2D-SG \cite{sige}, our 3D-SG encodes object attributes and spatial relationships in 3D space in a compact symbolic structure. {This extends image-plane layouts (e.g., above or right) based on 2D projections into spatially 3D representations (e.g., standing on or next to), which provides depth estimation and geometric abstraction necessary for robotic FDR.
+Moreover, unlike other 3D semantic representations such as keypoints and 3D bounding boxes that mainly describe object locations or sparse geometric anchors, our 3D-SG serves as a higher-level abstraction for scene understanding by explicitly representing spatial relationships.} Nonetheless, extracting 3D-SG from dense, noisy, and partial point clouds in real-world settings presents new technical challenges.

+{Beyond task-specific applications, goal-oriented communication has also been adopted to bridge sensing, communication, computation, and control.
+An early \cite{R1} proposed a goal-oriented integration framework and defined a unified goal-oriented metric that measures the probability the system goal is achieved, which was further extended to address how sensor information should be prioritised for transmission and coordinated with control\cite{R2}.
+In parallel, the authors of \cite{R3} introduced the Goal-oriented Tensor (GoT) to quantify how semantic mismatch arising from sensing and transmission leads to utility loss in control process, where GoT was further deployed to determine the optimal sampling and transmission frequencies, as well as control decisions \cite{R4}.
+However, these existing studies abstracted the system as a Markov Decision Process, while sensing, transmission, and control are represented as state acquisition, update, and control, respectively.
+An unsolved question remains how to move beyond this abstraction and instantiate goal-oriented communication for system-level co-design in real-world systems. }